-How East Africa is cracking down on 'fake news'
+East Africa cracks down on 'fake news'

 What do critics say?

+Nic Cheeseman, professor of democracy at the University of Birmingham in the UK, says that the push to pass laws to curb "fake news" on the continent is being driven by other agendas.

+"There is a serious risk that, as has happened in the past with issues such as anti-terror legislation, governments manipulate a genuine issue in order to push repressive changes that are really designed to strengthen their own power," he says.

-Critics of the new law, however, say that some clauses in the new law are an attempt to return a section of a criminal law that found offenders liable for "undermining the authority of a public officer", which has been used to arrest bloggers for posting comments that some government officials did not like.
+Other critics say some clauses in the new law are an attempt to bring back a section of a past criminal law that found offenders liable for "undermining the authority of a public officer", which had been used to arrest bloggers for posting comments online that some government officials did not like.

-Some bloggers in Kenya have become big media influencers - they boast thousands, sometimes a million, followers on social media platforms and they are known to sell their influence in support of causes online.
+Some bloggers in Kenya have become big media influencers.
+They boast thousands, sometimes a million, followers on social media platforms and they are known to sell their influence in support of causes online.

 Their reputation has earned them the moniker "keyboard warriors".